 History of Puthia

-In the late 16th century during the Mughal period in Indian sub-continent, Man Singh, a trusted general of the Mughal emperor Akbar, was sent to Bengal to suppress the rebel subeders (governors) of this region who were planning a rebellion against Mughal emperor.
-Man Singh easily suppressed the revolt by consulting a Hindu tantrik (holy man) named Bhatsacharya.
+In the late 16th century during the Mughal period in the Indian sub-continent, Man Singh, a trusted general of the Mughal emperor Akbar, was sent to Bengal to suppress the rebel Subeders (governors) of this region who were planning a rebellion against the Mughal emperor.
+Man Singh easily suppressed the revolt by consulting a Hindu Tantrik (holy man) named Bhattacharya.

 After India’s partition in 1947, Puthia became part of Pakistan.
 The then Pakistani government abolished the feudal land-ownership system and confiscated all Hindu properties.
-The Royal Family migrated to India shortly afterwards.
-The Puthia Palace and entire temple complex is now protected monument.
-The Puthia Raj Estate maintained their existence till the termination of the zamindari (Landlord) system by the East Pakistan Estate Acquisition Act of 1950.
+The Royal Family migrated to India shortly afterward.
+The Puthia Palace and the entire temple complex are now protected monuments.
+The Puthia Raj Estate maintained its existence until the termination of the zamindari (Landlord) system by the East Pakistan Estate Acquisition Act of 1950.

 The whole area of Puthia Palace is still a place of great wonder and full of histories that can enlighten the thirsty mind of visitors to a great extent.
-Puthia is one of the must visiting place in the Rajshahi division for the travelers.
+Puthia is one of the must-visiting places in the Rajshahi division for travelers.
 You can easily spend half of a day here visiting these beautiful structures.

 Important Structures in Puthia

-These impressive temples have been built in terracotta in a variety of styles combining the typical Jor-bangla architecture with other influences.
-These terracottas describes the history, culture, religious rituals, war, love and affairs, daily life of people, and the Hindu deities.
+These impressive temples have been built in terracotta in a variety of styles combining the typical Jor-Bangla architecture with other influences.
+These terracottas describe the history, culture, religious rituals, war, love and affairs, the daily life of people, and the Hindu deities.
 Following is a list of the best structures of Puthia worthy of visiting.

 Bhubaneshwar Shiva Temple

-The temple is 14.30 meters long, square shaped, and built on a raised platform of 04 meters height.
-It has an wide stairs in the south side on the main entrance.
-Surrounding it has corridors in four side with 05 entrance each side.
+The temple is 14.30 meters long, square-shaped, and built on a raised platform of 04 meters height.
+It has wide stairs on the south side of the main entrance.
+Surrounding it has corridors on four sides with 05 entrance each side.
 There is one entrance each in east, west, and south side to enter the main sanctuary.

 Inside the sanctuary, lies a very large black basalt Shiva Lingam, which is the largest in the country.
 It is decorated with stone carvings and sculptural works, which were disfigured during the Bangladesh Liberation War in 1971.
-The invading Pakistani army attempted to displace and break the Shiva Lingam, but were unable to move it from its position.
+The invading Pakistani army attempted to displace and break the Shiva Lingam but was unable to move it from its position.

-There is a separate stairs in the north side of the temple to go to the pond.
+There are separate stairs on the north side of the temple to go to the pond.
 In the roof of the temple, there are four towers in for corners, and one large tower in the center.
-The central tower in 20 meters high.
+The central tower is 20 meters high.
 This temple is now a protected monument by the archaeological department of Bangladesh.